The sold-out event took in $413,660 for the charitable organization.

 Joining the legendary artist on stage were Tony Award winners Tommy Tune and Ben Vereen.
 Also joining Rivera were several of her dancers from Kiss of the Spider Woman and The Dancer's Life, including Richard Amaro, Brad Bradley, Lloyd Culbreath, Raymond Del Barrio, Robert Montano and Alex Sanchez, as well as Kyle Taylor Parker and Nathan Peck from Broadway's Tony Award-winning Kinky Boots.

 About co-stars Tune and Vereen, Rivera recently told Playbill.com, "Tommy’s been my friend forever — I've been around so long that most of my friends are forever, but Tommy is somebody that I absolutely — I don’t use the word idolize very much, but he’s pretty close to it.
 He’s one of the most gifted people I know and has given so much to the theatre, but the most important thing about Tommy is that he’s one of the kindest, sweetest souls you’d ever meet.
 We’ve been friends for a long, long time, and I just hope he comes back to Broadway because I just think the theatre misses Tommy.
 I’m sure it’s up to him, but just to see him on a Broadway stage again… It’d just be great to see him… The same thing with Ben.
 I’ve known Ben since Sweet Charity; we’ve been friends ever since then.
 We’ve even played together in clubs and stuff.
 He had that horrible accident, then he came back.
 He just proves he’s an authentic.
 He and Tommy are the real deal."
+Read the complete interview with the triple-threat here.

 "Since our earliest days in the late 1980s, Chita Rivera has been one of Broadway Cares/Equity Fights AIDS great champions, a true and loyal friend," said Tom Viola, executive director of Broadway Cares/Equity Fights AIDS, in an earlier statement.
 “Chita is beloved on Broadway.
 She has excelled at every aspect of the business as a performer with great style, commitment, humor and embrace.
 She also believes that no member of her professional family should ever be left alone in crisis or isolation.
 Whether appearing in countless benefits, signing posters and Playbills or encouraging others in the community to do the same, she is one of BC/EFA’s dearest friends.
 We are thrilled to be able to celebrate Chita’s milestone with her!"